 Thanksgiving is a time for spending time with a family over a fantastic meal!
-Unfortunatley, year after year, it seems to be the same old meal.
+Unfortunately, year after year, it seems to be the same old meal.
 Want to wow your friends and family this year by sprucing up the menu a bit?
-Try out these six Thanksgiving side dishes that will excited everyone this Thanksgiving:
+Try out these six Thanksgiving side dishes that will excite everyone this Thanksgiving:

-Anyone can bring devilled eggs to the party, so why be like everyone else when you can stand out?
-While this might be more of an appetizer than a side dish, curry devilled eggs are for sure the way to go!
+Anyone can bring deviled eggs to the party, so why be like everyone else when you can stand out?
+While this might be more of an appetizer than a side dish, curry deviled eggs are for sure the way to go!

 Servings: 12 Eggs

 Ingredients: six eggs, five tablespoons of mayonnaise, 1 1/2 teaspoon of any hot sauce, 3/4 teaspoon of curry powder, 1/4 teaspoon of turmeric powder, and smoked paprika for dusting